 The price of drugs

-In the original Fallout 1 and 2, drugs are a commodity worth it's weight in caps.
-A single bottle of buffout or Mentats can cost almost as much as a stimpack.
-But after new vegas, they got the selling price of Jet while Stimpacks are as pricy.
-Also addictions are simply worth 2-5 doses of the drug you gotten high on and the doctors are more than willing to combat your addiction instead of telling you are constantly getting addicted and need to learn the hard way of going cold turkey.
+- In the original Fallout 1 and 2, drugs are a commodity worth their weight in caps.
+A single bottle of Buffout or Mentats can cost almost as much as a Stimpak.
+But after New Vegas, they got the selling price of Jet while Stimpaks are still pricey.
+Also addictions are simply worth 2-5 doses of the drug you've gotten high on and the doctors are more than willing to combat your addiction instead of telling you that you are constantly getting addicted and need to learn the hard way of going cold turkey.
 So why is there more "liberal" reactions to drug use and drug price.

-Supply and Demand versus the time period.
-In Fallout 1, Stimpacks were in a greater demand simply because of the Crapsack World nature of the game.
-Other drugs, like Buffout and Mentats were something of a luxury, and really, there wasn't many suppliers for those drugs (most of them were apparently pre-war items).
-In Fallout 2, there still was a great demand for stimpacks, and less for 'performance enhancing' drugs, with recreational drugs like Jet becoming more popular (though it's performance enhancing properties less manageable, but useful).
+- Supply and Demand versus the time period.
+In Fallout 1, stimpaks were in a greater demand simply because of the Crapsack World nature of the game.
+Other drugs, like Buffout and Mentats, were something of a luxury, and really, there weren't many suppliers for those drugs (most of them were apparently pre-war items).
+In Fallout 2, there still was a great demand for stimpaks, and less for "performance enhancing" drugs, with recreational drugs like Jet becoming more popular (though its performance enhancing properties were less manageable, but useful).
 By this time, there still weren't many suppliers, but they were starting to have some manufacturing capabilities.
 By New Vegas, simply put, that's because it's New Vegas.
 A few hundred miles away from the relatively safe and conservative NCR, and you're in a Den of Vice and Villainy with a greater need for medical supplies because of the nearby conflict between armies.
 Drug use is quite a bit more liberal, by both locals and visitors, and since there's a steady flow of supplies coming in from the West, there's more of the other kinds of drugs readily available.
-There is a thriving drug trade, which is amply supplied by the Khans (see: Jack and Diane), the Atomic Wrangler, street dealers (Dixon even sells a 'low-quality' version of jet), the NCR (black market dealings), and so forth, compared to the limited number of suppliers from 40 and 120 years before.
+There is a thriving drug trade, which is amply supplied by the Khans (see: Jack and Diane), the Atomic Wrangler, street dealers (Dixon even sells a "low-quality" version of jet), the NCR (black market dealings), and so forth, compared to the limited number of suppliers from 40 and 120 years before.
 And why wouldn't a 'quick fix' to rid a person of their addiction be appreciated in such a town for the low cost of 5-6 doses of your preferred drug of choice?
 "What happens in Vegas stays in Vegas," afterall.